-Table 2 shows the partial correlations among the main variables.
-Some of them are highly correlated, as expected.
+Tables 2a and 2b show the partial correlations among the main variables, and their means grouped by electoral rule.
+Some of these variables are highly correlated, as expected.
 Richer economies have less corruption, more education and better political rights.
-Note, however, that the two political variables of most interest, PLIST and DISMAG, are not highly correlated with other independent variables, suggesting that multicollinearity may not be a first order problem in interpreting our results.
-On the other hand, as Tables 1 and 2 show, PLIST and DISMAG are highly correlated with each other.
-Proportional elections tend to have both a large number of candidates elected on party lists and large district magnitudes, while the opposite is true for majoritarian elections.
-Since these two variables are expected to have opposite effects on corruption, including both of them is important to avoid specification bias due to omitted variables.
+When it comes to the two political variables of most interest, PLIST and DISMAG, they have a maximum correlation of 0.2-0.3 with the other independent variables.
+Different electoral rules is thus not completely random, suggesting that in the analysis to follow we should take seriously issues of selection.
+Tables 1 and 2 also show that PLIST and DISMAG are highly correlated with each other.
+As previously mentioned, certain "proportional" electoral rules tend to combine a large number of candidates elected on party lists and large district magnitude, while the opposite is true for "majoritarian" electoral rules.
+Since PLIST and DISMAG are expected to have opposite effects on corruption, regression analyses should include both of them to avoid specification bias.